Quafadas/dedav4s/README.md

 # dedav4s
 Declarative Data Viz 4 Scala - a thin shim around vega and vega lite.
+It is aimed at repl, interactive environments and exploratory analysis

 # In a (scala 3) ammonite terminal